TartuDen/English_words_game/README.md

 python main.py
 ```
 # Usage
+A simple game to learn English language (based on Russian) written in python using tkinter GUI.
 The screen will display a word along with five answer options.
 Your task is to guess the word.
 The script will keep track of the number of correctly guessed words."

 # Features